Metaform/connector-fabric-manager/docs/developer/architecture/provisioning/orchestrator.design.md

 The selection of a messaging design provides both spatial and temporal isolation between subsystems.
 For example, the orchestrator is decoupled from activities executed on worker nodes.
 Furthermore, activities are decoupled from one another.
-Security contexts can be isolated and worker nodes can be temporally offline (e.g. for maintenance) without affecting the ability to receive orchestration requests.
+Security contexts can be isolated and worker nodes can be temporally offline (e.g., for maintenance) without affecting the ability to receive orchestration requests.
 The orchestration system provides persistence so data can be passed between activities.
-For non-senstive data, persistence is provided using a distributed key/value store.
+For non-sensitive data, persistence is provided using a distributed key/value store.
 For sensitive data, persistence is provided using a secure vault.

 ### Kubernetes Integration